DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 Working with resistance is the core of the practice.
 It is where you learn to be both unshakeably firm in your intention and infinitely gentle in your application.
 It is the art of becoming a compassionate warrior in the landscape of your own mind.

+# Chapter 25: Sarah Meets Perseus

-# Chapter 25: Sarah Interlude: The Mirror Shield
+### Chapter 25: Sarah Interlude: The Mirror Shield

 *Sarah discovers that sometimes the most powerful way to see truth is not to look at it directly.*